-- 3.29 Key evidence base documents include: - Swindon Workspace Strategy (2009) - Swindon Employment Land Review (2007) - Active Swindon Strategy 2009-2015 (SBC & NHS, 2009) - Economic Testing of Swindon Core Strategy (2012) - An Economic Strategy for Swindon 2012-26 (2012) - Swindon Housing Requirement Update Report (2012) - Strategic Housing Land Availability Assessment (2009 and 2013) - Swindon Joint Study 2026 (2005) - Swindon Small Scale Urban Extensions Study (2008) - The Swindon Small Scale Urban Extensions Evidence Review Paper (2012) - Swindon Housing Needs Survey Assessment (2006) - Swindon Housing Market Area Strategy 2009-2014 (2009)

-Annual Swindon Borough Housing Monitoring Report
+- 3.29 Key evidence base documents include: - Swindon Workspace Strategy (2009) - Swindon Employment Land Review (2007) - Active Swindon Strategy 2009-2015 (SBC & NHS, 2009) - Economic Testing of Swindon Core Strategy (2012) - An Economic Strategy for Swindon 2012-26 (2012) - Swindon Housing Requirement Update Report (2012) - Strategic Housing Land Availability Assessment (2009 and 2013) - Swindon Joint Study 2026 (2005) - Swindon Small Scale Urban Extensions Study (2008) - The Swindon Small Scale Urban Extensions Evidence Review Paper (2012) - Swindon Housing Needs Assessment (2006) - Swindon Housing Market Area Strategy 2009-2014 (2009) - Annual Swindon Borough Housing Monitoring Report

-- 3.30 The delivery of the strategy will be achieved through: - Alignment of proposals with other related (but non-planning) strategies and plans identified in the "Evidence Base", particularly the Economic Strategy for Swindon 2012-26: above;
+- 3.30 The delivery of the strategy will be achieved through: - Alignment of proposals with other related strategies and plans identified in the "Evidence Base", particularly the Economic Strategy for Swindon 2012-26; above: - The adopted Central Area Action Plan; - Framework plans and masterplanning for new communities; - The implementation of the Infrastructure Delivery Plan; - Swindon Developer Contributions Supplementary Planning Document; - Public funding where it can be secured, developer contributions and/ or the Community Infrastructure Levy; - Forward Swindon Limited; and, - The Infrastructure Delivery Plan.

-Land identification for urban extensions in Part 5 of this Plan;

-- The adopted Central Area Action Plan; - Framework plans and masterplanning for new communities; - The implementation of the Infrastructure Delivery Plan; - Swindon Developer Contributions Supplementary Planning Document; - Public funding where it can be secured, developer contributions and / or the Community Infrastructure Levy; - Forward Swindon; and, - The Infrastructure Delivery Plan. - 3.31 The Duty to Co-operate Statement also signposts where co-operation and collaboration with key stakeholders has influenced decision-making on the Sustainable Development Strategy. - 3.32 The Local Plan should be read as a whole, with proposals for development being considered against many policies depending on the details of the proposal and its location.
+- 3.31 The Duty to Co-operate Statement also signposts where co-operation and collaboration with key stakeholders has influenced decision-making on the Sustainable Development Strategy. - 3.32 The Local Plan should be read as a whole, with proposals for development being considered against many policies depending on the details of the proposal and its location.